It was certainly a busy weekend.

 I opened it inside and found a copy of

-and a brand new DRY copy of
+Edith Wharton's House of Mirth and a brand new DRY copy of

-Czeslaw Milosz' Collected Poems
+Czeslaw Milosz' Collected Poems.

 I recognized these titles from my Amazon wishlist.